 Saltmarshes, in particular, are very efficient at locking away carbon, while also bringing a range of additional benefits for people and wildlife.
 Damage and destruction of these habitats can result in the release of large amounts of greenhouse gases into the atmosphere.
 Therefore, protecting, restoring and creating saltmarshes is key to helping increase our ability to absorb and store carbon from the atmosphere, helping us tackle climate change.
 They should be a critical part of the UK's future 'blue infrastructure', but they are currently a significantly underused and overlooked nature-based solution.
 We have the information and opportunity to achieve the scale and pace of delivery required, but some key components will need to be in place.
 Given the time it could take to deliver them, we must start planning restoration and creation projects immediately.
 Nature-based solutions use the power of natural ecosystems to help tackle major challenges such as climate change.

-Proposal
+The rate of carbon sequestration by coastal wetlands is greater than by all forests combined, despite forests covering much larger areas.

+Illustration (a) - coastal ecosystem.
+Saltmarsh and blue carbon burial.

-A 2019 Government-commissioned report identified land around the English coast that could be restored to saltmarsh4.
+Proposal A 2019 Government-commissioned report identified land around the English coast that could be restored to saltmarsh4.
 According to the estimated potential in this report, we propose that a minimum of 22,000 hectares is restored in the UK by 2050.
 This should be done alongside effective protection and management of the UK's existing 48,545 hectares of saltmarsh^{5,6,7,8}.
-22,000 hectares of restored saltmarsh would mean an extra 1.5 megatons of carbon dioxide equivalent per year would be captured and stored (according to the carbon burial rates seen at WWT Steart Marshes).
-This is equivalent to taking 770,000 cars off the road for one year.

-Purpose

-Coastal wetlands such as WWT Steart Marshes are cost-effective and land-efficient.
-This is because they bury more carbon per hectare than other habitats, including forests.
-They also deliver a range of other valuable services, including: providing natural flood defences to local communities; filtering out pollution to improve water quality; supporting local economies through food production and tourism; offering opportunities for outdoor access to boost wellbeing; and of course providing habitats for an incredible range of wildlife.
+22,000 hectares of restored saltmarsh could mean an extra 290,000 tonnes of carbon dioxide equivalent stored per year 57.
+This is equivalent to taking roughly 150,000 cars off the road for one year.
+Purpose Coastal wetlands, such as WWT Steart Marshes, deliver a range of valuable services including: providing natural flood defenses to local communities; filtering out pollution to improve water quality; supporting local economies through food production and tourism; offering opportunities for outdoor access to boost wellbeing; and of course providing habitats for an incredible range of wildlife.
+Alongside an ability to bury carbon, WWT believes they are a cost-effective and land-efficient way to deliver multiple benefits.
+Potential We have an exciting opportunity to create saltmarshes to provide these benefits.

-Potential

-We have an exciting opportunity to create saltmarshes to provide these benefits.
 WWT has developed indicative maps that identify the potential to create 306,688 hectares of new saltmarsh across the UK9.
 The existing evidence is persuasive, but we need more data.
-Existing restored saltmarshes in the UK have been estimated to store an average of 13.3 tonnes of carbon dioxide equivalent per hectare per year, compared to 8.2 tonnes in naturally occurring saltmarsh.
+Restored saltmarshes in the UK have been estimated to store an average of 13.3 tonnes of carbon dioxide equivalent per hectare per year, compared to 8.2 tonnes in naturally occurring saltmarsh.
 However, the newly restored saltmarsh at WWT Steart Marshes saw much higher rates of around 70 tonnes of carbon dioxide equivalent per hectare per year.
 Given the high variability of carbon burial rates among restoration sites, it is important we continue to gather data so that we can derive a more precise average value for blue carbon storage and prioritise the most effective sites.

-Process

-Creating saltmarshes to store carbon involves the following three elements:
+Process Executive summary Creating saltmarshes to store carbon involves the following three elements:

 Delivery: Direct conservation action to create and manage saltmarshes to store blue carbon and provide co-benefits.
 Capacity building: Providing advice and training to landowners and local councils, creating innovative financing approaches, and gathering and sharing further evidence on how to derive multiple benefits from saltmarshes.